Abilify Compulsive Gambling Lawsuit- What You Need to Know

 We are no longer accepting Abilify lawsuits as a result of the 2019 Confidential settlement.

 2019 Update: “Breaking News for 2019: Global Settlement Announced: According to Reuters, “Bristol-Myers Squibb and Otsuka Pharmaceutical have reached a global settlement with plaintiffs, who sued the companies alleging they failed to warn their anti-psychotic drug Abilify could cause uncontrollable compulsive behavior.
 The settlement agreement, which was reached on February 15th and disclosed on Tuesday in an order by the federal judge overseeing the Abilify multidistrict litigation, is confidential and no further details on its terms were immediately available.”

-What criteria are Abilify lawsuit lawyers utilizing to decide whether a victim has a good Abilify lawsuit:
+What criteria do Abilify lawsuit lawyers utilize to decide whether a victim has a good Abilify lawsuit:

 - The victim had a prescription for Brand named Abilify medicine before May, 2016.

 - The Abilify victim used Abilify for three months or more